0x1eef/nanoc-webpack.rb/README.md

 nanoc-webpack.rb is a
 [nanoc](https://nanoc.app)
-filter that integrates
+filter that adds
 [webpack](https://webpack.js.org/)
-into nanoc. <br>
-The filter acts as a bridge that connects nanoc, and the JavaScript, TypeScript, and nodejs ecosystems.
+support to nanoc.
+The filter connects nanoc to the the JavaScript, TypeScript, and nodejs ecosystems.

 ## Examples